feilipu/NASCOM_BASIC_4.7/README.md

 Provides the maximum Basic program space, and requires a 64k/56k RAM module.
 The 56k version utilises the full 56k RAM memory space of the RC2014, starting at `0x2000`.

-No non-Basic programming features are provided, however a `RST`, `INT0`, and `NMI` JumP Table is provided.
+This ROM provides both Intel HexLoadr functions and a `RST`, `INT0`, and `NMI` JumP Table.
+This allows you to upload Assembly or compiled C programs, and then run them as described below.

 ```bash
 SBC - Grant Searle